Kopi (drink): Consumption (colonial Singapore)

-Consumption (Modern Singapore)
+Consumption (modern Singapore)

-Kopi makes up over 70% of the coffee consumed in 21st Century Singapore.
-People from all income brackets, gender, age and communities can be found drinking the widely available Kopi – with some enjoying 4 to 6 cups a day.
+Kopi makes up over 70% of the coffee consumed in 21st-century Singapore.
+People from all income brackets, gender, age and communities can be found drinking the widely available kopi – with some enjoying four to six cups a day.
 The original ceramic cups have been widely replaced by glass at many coffee shops.
-In Hawker centres, the takeaway option is served in a plastic bag.
+In hawker centres, the takeaway option is served in a plastic bag.

 This beverage is often paired with a traditional Singapore breakfast which consists of kaya and butter on charcoal-grilled toast, paired with two soft-boiled eggs.
-Kaya is an egg jam combined with milk and sugar.
+Kaya is an egg jam combined with coconut milk and sugar.
 The Hainanese version is brown in color due to the use of caramelized sugar.
 The Peranakan version is instead green in color due to the infusion of pandan leaves.
 Both types are equally prevalent in Singapore.
 The breakfast holds links to the British style of breakfast and was popularized by the Hainanese.

 Health

 In 2016, Singapore launched a nationwide campaign to tackle diabetes.
-A survey conducted by YouGov found that 42% of Singaporeans were supportive of a sugar tax in Singapore whereas 58% would favor a ban.
-The attitudes of Singaporeans towards sugar has a direct impact on their preference of Kopi, since Kopi O involves addition of sugar.
+A survey conducted by YouGov found that 42% of Singaporeans were supportive of a sugar tax in Singapore whereas 58% would favor a ban of drinks containing high sugar levels.
+The attitudes of Singaporeans towards sugar has a direct impact on their preference of kopi, since kopi O involves addition of sugar.
 The 2018 healthier drinks policy has created mandatory guidelines for many food and beverage outlets, putting a control on the sugar content.
 Coffee shop operator Kopitiam has also started the practice of serving sugar-free beverages, and leaving the sugar at the side of stalls for customers to add for themselves.
 A trial conducted at the Health Promotion Board's public canteen saw a 75% drop in the amount of sugar used, when the self-help practice was implemented.
-With 430,000 Singaporeans with diabetes in 2018, the dwindling appeal of Kopi O shows potential of being a long-term constant.
+With 430,000 Singaporeans with diabetes in 2018, the dwindling appeal of kopi O shows potential of being a long-term constant.